vtsatskin/SmartData/contents/index.md

 Onto the user stories:

-* As a multiple-SIM user, I want to be able to separately track data associated with each SIM card (including voice, messaging, and data), so that I can manage services between SIMs.

 * As a multiple-SIM user who swaps SIMs, I want to easily update my usage plan configuration on my phone to reflect the SIM in use.

+* As a multiple-SIM user, I want to be able to separately track data usage associated with each SIM card so that I can understand my usage between SIMs.

 #### Down the road